Dr. Leana Wen

 Dr. Joshua Kosowsky

-Dr. Kosowsky is an internationally-recognized expert clinician who serves as the Clinical Director of the Brigham & Women’s Emergency Medicine Department.
+Dr. Kosowsky is the Clinical Director of the Brigham & Women’s Emergency Medicine Department.
 A graduate of Harvard College and Harvard Medical School, he completed his residency in Emergency Medicine at the University of Cincinnati.
 As Assistant Professor at Harvard Medical School, he received multiple awards from medical students and residents for teaching excellence.

 Dr. Kosowsky and his team at Brigham & Women’s have been recognized for their innovative delivery of emergency medicine services.
 He is the author of over three dozen peer-reviewed articles and textbook chapters, and is co-editor of the textbook “Pocket Emergency Medicine.”
 He serves on the Editorial Board of a half-dozen medical journals.
 Along with Dr. Leana Wen, Dr. Kosowsky is the co-author of a new book on patient advocacy: When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests.